SCL Series Closed Loop Stack Actuators

-The SCL series actuators can be operated at temperatures up to 130 degrees Celsius; however, to maximize lifetime, the maximum recommended operating temperature is below 80 degrees Celsius.
+The SCL series actuators can be operated at temperatures up to 70 degrees Celsius.
+Versions with a higher temperature range are available on request.

 The actual temperature rise during operation depends on a number of factors, including the thermal impedance of the connected structure, the air-flow over the actuator, and the magnitude and wave-form of the driving signal.
 As an indication of temperature rise, the table below lists the approximate frequency where the temperature of an SCL actuator is increased by 25 degrees when driven by a 150 Vp-p sine wave.

 |Actuator Cross Section||10 Degrees C Rise||25 Degrees C Rise|

 The above figures assume that the operating frequency is below the first resonance frequency of the actuator and connected structure.
 Significantly more heat can be produced near a resonance frequency.